Dre Campbell Farm

 • Overripe fruit.
 If it’s on the ground, it’s fair game.

-• Carrion including road-kill.
-They require large amounts of calcium so they will even eat the bones.
+• Carrion, including roadkill.
+They require large amounts of calcium, so they will even eat the bones.

 • Outdoor pet food.
 They don’t care if it’s for dogs or cats, wet or dry.

-• They won’t go after hanging bird feeders or any they have to climb to reach, but if it’s on the ground, they’ll be happy to clean it up.
+• They won’t go after hanging bird feeders or any that they have to climb to reach, but if it’s on the ground, they’ll be happy to clean it up.

 • Small rodents.
 This includes eating mice that are beneficial to farmers and gardeners alike.

-• Worms.
-There is no list of what kinds of worms opossums eat.
+• Worms: There is no list of what kinds of worms opossums eat.

 • Slugs and snails.
 Another opossum habit that benefits gardeners.

-• Small amphibians like frogs.
+• Small amphibians, like frogs.
 Frogs will also eat the newborn joeys if they find them.

 • Do possums eat chickens?
 Yes.
 They will enter chicken coops to get young ones and eggs.